Genital play

 Genital play is a common early childhood behavior of genital exploration distinct from autoerotic stimulation.
-This behavior is part of a normative period of children exploring all of their bodies, and some psychologists have even suggested genital play is a sign of healthy psychosexual development.
+This behavior is part of a normative period of children exploring all parts of their bodies, and some psychologists have even suggested genital play is a sign of healthy psychosexual development.
 Though genital play may rarely evolve directly into masturbation, the behavior is sometimes misinterpreted directly as masturbation by adults.

-Genital play usually begins in boys between six and seven months of age, and in girls at ten to eleven months.
+Genital play usually begins in some boys between six and seven months of age, and in some girls at ten to eleven months.

-It may take place in groups, and sometimes utilizing inanimate objects such as dolls.
 Genital play may continue during early childhood.
-When the child is about six years old, a sexual latency period starts in which there can be some private masturbation.
+When the child is about six years old, a sexual latency period starts in which there could be some private masturbation.
 The latency phase ends when the child at ten years old enters preadolescence.